Replicating and extending chain-ladder via an age-period-cohort structure on the claim development in a run-off triangle: Empirical study

-It is well known and also seen in the previous section that a GLM with claim amount as response and an age component and a cohort component as predictors can replicate the chain ladder estimates.
+It is well known and also seen in the previous section that a GLM with claim amount as response and an age component and a cohort component as predictors can replicate the chain-ladder estimates.
 We have also seen that we can provide the same results by modeling the claim development via an age component only.
 This is desirable both from a statistical and a practical perspectives.
-Indeed, we are able to model less parameters to obtain the chain ladder reserve and could use the cohort effect as a potential additional improvement to the model fit.
-Consider the scaled deviance residuals plot for the age-model on the \texttt{AutoBI} dataset displayed in Figure \ref{fig:resa}.
-We identify two residuals clusters on the heat-map.
+Indeed, we are able to model less parameters to obtain the chain-ladder reserve and could use the cohort effect as a potential additional improvement to the model fit.
+To illustrate this, in Figure \ref{fig:res} we show heat-maps of scaled deviance residuals for the models in Table \ref{tab:presetmodels} fitted to the \texttt{AutoBI} dataset.
+For the age-only model in Figure \ref{fig:resa}, we identify two residuals clusters on the heat-map.
 Conversely, the estimates obtained from the age-cohort model in Figure \ref{fig:resac} show that with no need of adding a period component, we are able to improve the residuals on the fit.
-Remember that one only needs to extrapolate one point if modelling a cohort effect, while one needs to extrapolate $m$ points ahead if modelling a period effect.
+Remember that one only needs to extrapolate one point if modeling a cohort effect, while one needs to extrapolate $m$ points ahead if modeling a period effect.
 The result from the $\widehat g_m$ effect extrapolation using an ARIMA(1,1,0) as described in previous sections is displayed in Figure \ref{fig:cohortA}.